SKV-programmer/R-Programming-Way-to-Data-Science/README.md

 # R-Programming-Way-to-Data-Science
 A repo to learn R programming from basics.
 After learning from this repo you will gain some knowledge and skills required for data science and data analysis role.

+## What is R Programming ?
+R programming is used for Statistical Computing.
+It is also used for data science and data analysis.